stared/train-llm-from-scratch/01-data-and-tokens.md

 </details>

-Wait for **Ready** before [pretraining](02-pretraining.md).
-While it runs, try the BPE explorer below.

 ## Text → tokens

-**Watch: how a tokenizer works** — 3 min 36 s, English question-and-answer narration with on-screen explanations and subtitles.

-This video shows how our tokenizer was trained on **2,048 Wikipedia training articles**, using up to **8,192 characters per article**, to build an **8,192-entry vocabulary**.
-It then shows how we use that saved tokenizer on Wolne Lektury.
-You do not need to train the tokenizer or download Wikipedia yourself.

-https://github.com/user-attachments/assets/99bce2a0-4c99-462d-bd85-bd31b27c2de0

-[Download the tokenizer video](assets/videos/tokenizer-explainer.mp4).
+We have prepared a [tokenizer](datasets/wiki-tokenizer.json), trained on the Polish Wikipedia dataset, which we will use to tokenize Wolne Lektury.
+It is a **byte-pair encoding (BPE) tokenizer**.

 Byte-pair encoding (BPE) starts with small pieces and repeatedly merges frequent adjacent pairs.
 A trained tokenizer applies those merges and assigns each piece an integer ID.

 Our tokenizer has **8,192 vocabulary entries**.
 It was trained on 2,048 Wikipedia training articles, using up to 8,192 characters per article.
 It is included at `datasets/wiki-tokenizer.json`, ready to use with Wolne Lektury.
 You do not need the Wikipedia dataset to use this saved tokenizer.

+**Watch: how our tokenizer works**

+This video shows how our tokenizer was trained on **2,048 Wikipedia training articles**, using up to **8,192 characters per article**, to build an **8,192-entry vocabulary**.
+It then shows how we use that saved tokenizer on Wolne Lektury.
+You do not need to train the tokenizer or download Wikipedia yourself.

+https://github.com/user-attachments/assets/99bce2a0-4c99-462d-bd85-bd31b27c2de0

+[Download the tokenizer video](assets/videos/tokenizer-explainer.mp4).
 ## BPE explorer

 Open the visualization and select **Tokenization**: